 - Remember that medical bills are negotiable: You do have options when it comes to how much you pay, even after the fact.
 If you receive a medical bill that is higher than expected, call the hospital’s billing department and explain your situation.
 If they can’t do anything to help, you can try applying for debt forgiveness from a nonprofit that helps with medical bills.

 - Try virtual care: Online providers can provide many of the same services as in-person providers, but at a fraction of the cost.
-At K Health, we can diagnose and treat conditions like allergies, UTIs, cold and flu symptoms, anxiety and depression… and almost anything you might see a primary care provider for.
+At K Health, we can diagnose and treat conditions like allergies, UTIs, cold and flu symptoms, anxiety and depression.
 We offer the same low rate to every single patient, regardless of insurance status.
+Try K Health today.

-Download K to check your symptoms, explore conditions and treatments, and if needed text with a healthcare professional in minutes.
+Check your symptoms, explore conditions and treatments, and if needed text with a healthcare professional in minutes.
+Get care now.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.